 - I make art to live and thrive.

 My name is Bia Furtado.
 I am a Studio Art major and French and Francophone Studies major at Carleton College (Northfield, Minnesota).
-I am passionate about exploring what parts of told and untold history today condition my perceptions of women in society and the perceptions I have regarding my own existence as a young Latino woman.
+I am passionate about exploring what parts of told and untold history today condition my perceptions of women in society and the thoughts I have regarding my own existence as a young Latino woman.
 Physical objects and affectionate love letters are my main vehicles of communication.